OSGeo/PROJ/docs/source/operations/projections/omerc.rst

 the central line, using the options
 :option:`+lat_1`, :option:`+lon_1`, :option:`+lat_2`, and :option:`+lon_2`.

-Example: Verify that the Mercator and Transverse Mercator projectios are limiting forms of the Oblique Mercator
+Example: Verify that the Mercator, and Transverse Mercator (on a sphere), projectios are limiting forms of the Oblique Mercator

 ::